peteroupc/peteroupc.github.io/randmisc.md

 ## Sampling Distributions Using Incomplete Information

 The Bernoulli factory problem (the problem of turning one biased coin into another biased coin; see "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)") is a special case of the problem of **sampling a probability distribution with unknown parameters**.
 This problem can be described as sampling from a new distribution using an endless stream of random variates from an incompletely known distribution.
+The problem is described in more detail in "[**The Sampling Problem**](https://peteroupc.github.io/sampling.html).

 In this section: